On the differential structure of metric measure spaces and applications: Introduction

 \subsection{The general situation}

 Let us now analyze how to deal with the case of metric measure spaces $(X,\sfd,\mm)$.
-Recall that our assumptions are: $(X,\sfd)$ is complete and separable and $\mm$ is a Borel, non negative and locally finite measure.
+Recall that our assumptions are: $(X,\sfd)$ is complete and separable and $\mm$ is a Radon non-negative measure.
 There is a standard notion concerning the meaning of `$f:X\to\R$ has a $p$-integrable $p$-weak upper gradient', $p\in(1,\infty)$, one of the various equivalent ways (see \cite{Ambrosio-Gigli-Savare-pq} and Appendix \ref{app:sob}) of formulating it is: there exists $G\in L^p(X,\mm)$ such that